 For our last post in our Baking Equipment in Kenya series.
 We will share information on our cooling and packing equipment used.
 If you haven’t already read them, check out our other posts on: Ovens, Pans, Measuring Tools, Mixing Tools and Cake decorating equipment.

 After baking, you should remove the pan from the oven and let it cool for at least 15 minutes.
 You should then use a spatula to remove the cake, bread, etc; from the pan and set it on a cooling rack to cool completely before serving, frosting or packing it.

-Cooling racks are usually made of stainless steel and are available in any kitchen-ware or bake-ware shop in Nairobi such as Walibhai Karim.
-You can also try out major supermarkets such as Nakumatt or Tuskys.
+Cooling racks are usually made of stainless steel and are available in any kitchen-ware or bake-ware shops in Kenya such as Topserve Ltd. You can also try out major supermarkets such as Naivas or Carrefour.
 They should range from Kshs.
 200 and above.

 You can also use trays to cool your cupcakes, cookies or breads.
 They are very economical and easily available in shops or supermarkets.
 They are made from plastic or stainless steel in small to large sizes.

 They range from Kshs.
 150 and above depending on size, material and quality.
 Find them in kitchen ware, bake-ware shops or major supermarkets.

 Tongs are a necessary tool when picking up any cooling or cooled products to pack or for serving.
 They are also easily available in kitchen-ware or bake-ware shops such as Topserve Ltd, as well as most major supermarkets.
 They are available in plastic or stainless steel material.